 Contact Air Dolomiti Sales Center if you want to:

-• Arrange assistance at the airport during boarding, disembarking and/or transferring
+• Arrange assistance at the airport during boarding, disembarking and/or transfer

 • Bring your own (manual or electric) wheelchair and/or use a cabin wheelchair